Fialah-heba/C-DataStructure-LinkedLists/README.md

 # **Linked Lists: Radix Sort**
 ## **Overview**
-In this project, will  be implement an application of Linked Lists: Radix Sort.
+In this project, will  be implement an application of Linked Lists: **Radix Sort**.

 This application should be able to sort a list of strings (i.e., words and assume words start only with letters) from an input file using Radix Sort.